RajatKundu853/apkghost/README.md

 ```

 ## Special Thanks to https://github.com/DebadritaMahapatra
-All credit for GUI Design on this project going to her.
+All credit for GUI Design on this project going to her